tony-shifflett/lessonOne/README.md

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 2min

-- Take a moment to examine the [Ga Press Release](https://codepen.io/jkeohan/full/EyyEmX)
+- Take a moment to examine the [GA Press Release](hhttps://codepen.io/jkeohan/live/EyKEeL)
-- Based on your previous knowledge of creating documents using MS Word/Google Docs hink of at least 3 of the types of content you see.
+- Based on your previous knowledge of content, in general, think of at least 3 types of content that you see.
+- Instructor will set a timer starting...now

 You will be asked to post your thoughts :thought_balloon: in a slack thread created by the instructor.